-Therefore, after making appropriate enquiries, the directors confirm that the Group has adequate resources to continue in operational existence for the foreseeable future.
+Therefore, after making appropriate enquiries, the directors confirm that the Group has adequate resources to continue in operational existence for at least 12 months from the date of this report.
 For this reason, they continue to adopt the going concern basis in preparing the financial statements.